Heading to Gillman Barracks? Immerse yourself in art, dining and drinking experiences, and fun events for the family.

 Guide to Gillman Barracks: Food & drinks

 Choices are limited but it’s all about quality over quantity, we say.
 Masons serves up European fare with a touch of Singaporean flavour, like gourmet fusion pasta and signature pizzas.
-Looking for a kid-friendly place to feed the tykes?
-Masons has you covered with a kids’ specials menu (ice cream included)!
+Bring your family along for a relaxing lunch in a colonial setting.
+And if you’re in the mood for a mid-day tipple, check out the list of cocktails.
+Get a classic Old Fashioned or Negroni and enjoy the day!

 Masons, 8 Lock Road, Singapore 108936